ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An alternative way of adding a build agent that will use docker (similar to the remote agents below) but running locally, can be done using the jenkins/ssh-agent docker image (https://hub.docker.com/r/jenkins/ssh-agent).
+An alternative way of adding a build agent that will use docker (similar to the remote agents below) but running locally, can be done using the jenkins/ssh-agent docker image `docker image <https://hub.docker.com/r/jenkins/ssh-agent>`__.

 Prerequisites:

-1. Make sure to have Docker installed: https://docs.docker.com/engine/install/ubuntu/
+1. Make sure to have Docker `installed <https://docs.docker.com/engine/install/ubuntu/>`__

 Agent setup: